mega-calibrator/DDC-for-CRT/README.md

 run `crtgui` or `crtguiverbose` to see console output

 ## Usage
-use mouse and keyboard to adjust controls normally available in the OSD menu of your PC CRT monitor
+use mouse and keyboard to adjust controls usually available in the OSD menu of your PC CRT monitor

 save and load profiles of settings